bible-technology/scribe-docs/docs/autographa-live/Part-2/Translation-Pane/p2-4-1-how-to-type-transltn-pane.md

 id: p2-4-1-how-to-type-transltn-pane.md
 sidebar_label: How to type on the translation pane?
+title: How to type on the translation pane?

 ---

-## How to type on the translation pane?

 To type your translation text, follow the steps below.